 How To Brine Pork Chops

 - Make the brine.
-Bring water, salt, sugar, garlic, and sage sprigs to a simmer in a saucepan, then stir until sugar and salt dissolve.
-Place in an airtight container or large bowl with a lid, then refrigerate until completely cool.
-Once cool, add the pork chops to the brine, then marinate for 2-3 hours (or up to overnight).
+The first thin you want to do is dissolve the salt and sugar, which we do in a saucepan.
+Transfer the brine to an airtight container or large bowl with a lid, then refrigerate until cool.
+Once cool, add the pork chops.
+Marinate for 2-3 hours (or up to overnight).

-- Preheat oven to 400F.
-Remove the pork chops (do not rinse) from the brine, pat dry with a paper towel, then season generously with Kosher salt and black pepper on both sides.
+- Preheat oven.
+Remove the pork chops, but don’t rinse them.
+Pat dry with a paper towel, then season with Kosher salt and black pepper.

 - Sear the pork chops.
-Heat a large cast iron skillet over medium-high heat until very hot, then add olive oil and unsalted butter.
-Cook pork chops with remaining herbs and garlic for 3 minutes per side, then transfer the skillet to the oven and cook about 5 minutes more, or until the internal temperature is 145F.
-Our fav instant-read thermometer is linked below!
+Heat a pan over medium-high heat until very hot, then add olive oil and butter.
+Cook pork chops with remaining herbs and garlic for a few minutes per side.
+Next, transfer the skillet to the oven and cook until the internal temperature is 145F, about 5 minutes.

 - Finish, then serve.
 Allow the pork chops to rest, then serve with a drizzle of aged balsamic vinegar and a pinch of flaky sea salt.
-Serve whole or cut into slices with a knife and serve family-style!
+Serve whole or cut into slices and serve family-style!

-Pork chops will keep in a refrigerator in an airtight container for up to 4 days.
+- Store leftovers in an airtight container in a refrigerator for up to 4 days.

+- Can these be frozen?
 Technically, yes, cooked pork chops can be frozen.
 Wrap them tightly in heavy duty aluminum foil, then place them in an airtight container for up to 3 months.
-However, we really recommend eating this one fresh.
-Cooked proteins have a tendency to try out when frozen after cooking, and we can’t vouch for how these will reheat once thawed.
+However, I really recommend enjoying this dish fresh.
+Cooked meats have a tendency to dry out when frozen after cooking, and they’re just not as good when thawed.

 Expert Tips